-The Health Center is in Ittmann Lodge (West) at Camp Stonybrook and in the Admin Building at Camp Libbey.
+The Health Center is the Program Pavillion at Camp Stonybrook and in the Admin Building at Camp Libbey.
 The Health Center contains basic medical equipment and a bed in an air-conditioned room.
 The pool director oversees the Health Center.
 The Health Center is not staffed continuously, so if you encounter a medical condition that you cannot handle, please go to the camp office.